leighlars/CSS-static-comp/README.md

 *Wireframe*

 **5/21/2020 Styling**
-I added crafted HTML and CSS styling for my Space Force Mission Control page.
+I crafted HTML and CSS styling for my Space Force Mission Control page.
 In the header, I added a navigation section of 3 buttons for the Mission Control page, Classified page, and US Space Force home page.
 I also added a logo of Space Force and an account button on the right side.
 In the main section, I made 8 cards representing "missions" the user could choose.
 These missions displayed a still photo of a potential video that could be accessed by the play button, and mission information.
 I added a starry background, which contrasted well with the purple/teal glow shadow effect on many of my elements.

-I do not have adequate nor quality responsiveness yet.
+I do not have adequate responsiveness yet.

 ![image of first draft](/readme-images/day-2-progress.png) *First draft*

 **5/20/2020**
-I added media query to CSS to respond at 500px.
+I added a media query to CSS to respond at 500px.
 I changed the  nav buttons to stack on top of each other when the screen is smaller.
 ![image of media query](/readme-images/media-resp.png) *App rendered at 500px*